Spontaneous trait inference: In culture

 Research has been conducted in the area of cognitive mind-sets which promote the inclination to spontaneously infer traits based on behaviour.
 Through investigation it has been found that the cultural group, of which the individual is a part of, informs the types of inferences made by the individual.
 Thus, being raised in a collectivist culture, which is generally the framework of Eastern societies, influences the types of inferences made by an individual differently, then if they were raised in an individualist culture, which is generally the framework of Western societies.
 As individuals raised in collectivist cultures form an interdependent model of self and individuals raised in individualist cultures form an independent model of self.
 It was found that those who were raised in individualist cultures were not only more likely to form spontaneous trait inferences than those raised in collectivist cultures, but they also formed inferences that attributed behaviours witnessed to dispositional factors rather than accounting for situational factors.
-Inferences made by those raised in collectivist cultures placed more weigh on the effect of situational factors on an individual's behaviour, than immediately attributing the individual's behaviour to their personality.
+Inferences made by those raised in collectivist cultures placed more weight on the effect of situational factors on an individual's behaviour, than immediately attributing the individual's behaviour to their personality.